gradeup/youknowwho/README.md

 ### Logs and Debugging

 ( Tag 0.0.7 ) UPDATED : wont emit logs anymore.
 This will be taken care by Meta object

 ### Usage

 Load the Rules first( and again and again ...) and simply apply them .

 ```
+# loaded_hash is hash generated for the list of rules.
+# This can be used to differentiate the set of rules.

 loaded_hash = ruleEngineObject.loadRules(arrayOfRules);

-/*  Loaded_hash is hash generated for the list of rules.
-This can be used to differentiate the set of rules.
-*/
 ```

 Applying Rules

 ```
 /*
-    msg : the object which needs to be changed .
-This object is passed by reference and if user wishes to keep the original object sane then he / she needs to clone the object before passing here ( using lodash/underscore or similar )
+    msg : the object which needs to be changed.
+This object is passed by reference and if user wishes to keep the original object sane then he/she needs to clone the object before passing here ( using lodash/underscore or similar )

     ruletag : single tag.
 TODO : support for multiple tags